ace-lab/pl-ucb-csxxx/README.md

    - alpha (question is ready for TA review)
    - beta (question is ready for instructor to review)
    - release (instructor has blessed the question and can now be released to students)`'/
-5. Any subtopics n]ot covered in the Topics section ojf `infoCourse.json` should be defined on `infoCourse.json` under tags.
+5. Any subtopics not covered in the Topics section ojf `infoCourse.json` should be defined on `infoCourse.json` under tags.
 6. Conceptual v Numerical variants: (ex: 4v5)
    - Conceptual variants are the number of times the prompt changes in a QG.
    - Numerical variants are the number of times the values or other parameters in a question change.
    - If every conceptual variant has 5 numerical variants and we have 4 conceptual variants, we get "4v5".
    - These should not be defined in `infoCourse.json` and only tagged in each question's `info.json`.
-7. Semester the original question was written in and the question number: (Ex: Fa18Q6 or Sp20Q10)
+7. Semester the original question was written in and the question number: (Ex: Fa18Q6 or Sp20Q10 or Su20)
    - Usually the 'type of exam' tag goes hand in hand with this tag.
    - These should not be defined in `infoCourse.json` and only tagged in each question's `info.json`.